Australian Shepherd Blue Heeler Mix: Info, Pictures, Traits & Facts

 Due to their high intelligence, this mixed breed takes well to the training of all sorts.
 They are eager to please and quickly understand what you’re asking them.
 Most of the time, these traits make them easy to train.

 For this reason, these dogs are often described as more destructive than most.
-But it is simply that it is challenging to meet their mental stimulation need, which causes destructive behaviors to occur more often.
+But it is simply that it is challenging to meet their mental stimulation needs, which causes destructive behaviors to occur more often.

 Grooming ✂️

-You shouldn’t bathe these canines that often either.
-If they get dirty, then a bath may be required.
+You shouldn’t bathe them often, either.
+If they get dirty, a bath may be required.
 However, regular brushing will remove much of the dirt and debris from their coat.
+Too much bathing can lead to skin irritation and similar issues, so it should be avoided.

 Health and Conditions ❤️

-Hip and elbow dysplasia are both relatively common in this mixed breed.
-This condition develops while the puppy is growing.
-The joint does not line up correctly for one reason or another, causing wear and tear.
-Eventually, this leads to arthritis-like symptoms before the dog is 4 years old.
-As a progressive disease, this condition only gets worse as the dog ages.
+Eventually, this leads to arthritis-like signs before the dog is 4 years old.
+As a progressive disease, this condition only worsens as the dog ages.
 Often, medication and supplementation are necessary.
 Some dogs require surgery in extreme cases.

-Often, these eye conditions are genetic and not tied to aging.
-While many dogs do experience eye conditions later in life, genetic conditions often appear earlier.
+Often, the eye conditions are genetic and not tied to aging.
+While many dogs experience eye conditions later in life, genetic conditions often appear earlier.
+Inherited deafness is possible from the Australian Shepherd parent.
+They have a high occurrence of genetic deafness, which can be passed on to their puppies.

 - Skin irritation